There are a number of things that help with reducing your overall stress.

 This can either be your favorite books, or new self-improvement books you’ve been meaning to read.

-I love that coloring book, and who doesn’t want to feel like a kid again—with an adult twist?
+I also love coloring books, and who doesn’t want to feel like a kid again—with an adult twist?